-The feline situation is somewhat more complicated than in dogs largely because the cartilage in the feline ear is more sensitive to inflammation and scarring is more severe.
+The situation in cats is somewhat more complicated than in dogs largely because the cartilage in the feline ear is more sensitive to inflammation and scarring is more severe.
 This makes the untreated hematoma more likely to form a permanently narrowed ear canal and long-term ear infection potential.
-Feline ear cartilage tends to experience more healing deformity than canine ear cartilage and more curling and softening of the thinner pinnal areas are seen.
+Cats' ear cartilage tends to experience more healing deformity than dogs' ear cartilage and more curling and softening of the thinner pinnal areas is seen.

 Post-operatively, this cat's ear canal is open to prevent infection but there is an issue.
 Photo by MarVistaVet.